RiverRuby/halo2-lib-wasm/README.md

 ### Generating params

 You'll need first need to download the KZG params from Hermez's trusted setup.
 I remember Axiom posting them somewhere at some point, but I actually can't find them anymore; message me and I can send you a copy.
 Then, place them into the `halo2-ecc/params` directory.
 You'll then need to convert them into a form that's easily readible on the TypeScript side of things.
 To do that, run `cargo run` in the halo2-ecc repo.
-Finally, you'll need to move these files to the `browser/public` directory so they can be accessed by the web page.
+Finally, you'll need to move the generated `.bin` files to the `browser/public` directory so they can be accessed by the web page.

 ### Generating WASM